scripting/feedland/database/worknotes.md

+#### 6/6/25; 11:41:22 AM by DW

+When checking items for changes, we weren't checking outlineJsontext.

 #### 6/2/25; 11:54:16 AM by DW -- v0.8.0

 We incorrectly assumed that incoming feed records will have image attributes laid out like this: